chapatt/bwog/README.md

 ```

 ## Daemon
 The nodejs app can be run however you prefer to run daemons on your system.
-A systemd unit file is included at `static-site-generator.service`.
+A systemd unit file is included at `bwog.service`.

 ## Configuration
 The included `.env.example` can be copied to `.env` and the values replaced.